 HTTP works as a request-response protocol between a client and server.

-Example: A client (browser) submits an HTTP request to the server; then the server returns a response to the client.
+Example: A client (browser) sends an HTTP request to the server; then the server returns a response to the client.
 The response contains status information about the request and may also contain the requested content.